Why Do I Feel Responsible for My Parents?

 Introduction

-Many people carry a deep feeling of responsibility for their parents.
+Many people carry a deep sense of responsibility for their parents.

 They may feel responsible for: